Can a high protein diet help you lose weight?

 High Protein Meals: 30% calories from protein, 35% calories from carbs, 35% calories from fat

-When folks ate high protein meals, they ate significantly fewer total daily calories (7.21 MJ or 1722 kcal) than if they ate either the typical protein meals (9.62 MJ or 2298 kcal) or the low protein meals (9.33 MJ or 2228 kcal).
+When folks ate high protein meals, they ate significantly fewer total daily calories (1722 calories) than if they ate either the typical protein meals (2298 calories) or the low protein meals (2228 calories).
 That is, when they ate high protein meals, they ate about 500 fewer calories a day compared to the other protein levels.

 Despite eating fewer calories with high protein meals, participants rated their hunger and satisfaction similarly to the other diet conditions.
-Also, it didn't seem to matter if the higher protein content was coming from whey (milk) or soy – either source of protein resulted in a lower calories intake.
+Also, it didn't seem to matter if the higher protein content was coming from milk or soy - either source of protein resulted in a lower calories intake.

-The take home message is that a higher protein intake can help you in your quest to control calories intake, and thereby, help you lose weight.
+The take home message is that a higher protein intake may help you in your quest to control calories intake, and thereby, help you lose weight.
 In this study, the high protein diet provided an average of 1.6 grams of protein per kilogram of body weight whereas the typical protein diet provided an average of 0.9 grams/kg body weight (which is just above the U.S. RDA).
 If you use MyNetDiary, you can customize your macronutrient percentages.
-If you find that you are struggling to lose weight despite calories tracking – then try experimenting with a higher protein intake to see if that can help you lose weight, especially if you find you have stalled out.
+If you find that you are struggling to lose weight despite calories tracking - then try experimenting with a higher protein intake to see if that can help you lose weight.

 - Tips for Making Your Smoothie More Weight Friendly